About the TGA

 In 1989, a small but fanatical group of train gamers in Denver, CO, created a competition to determine the best train gamer in their group, which became the first Puffing Billy® Tournament.
 They presented their rules to the Denver Gamers Association who agreed to host a PBT at a local gaming convention.
 That same year, Dean Washburn took the PBT to Origins in L.A. where it drew the attention of Darwin Bromley from Mayfair Games, Inc., an avid train gamer and designer.
 Darwin immediately saw the potential for the PBT and agreed to support the formation of a club which became the nonprofit organization known as the Train Gamers Association (TGA).
 The TGA acquired all rights to the PBT from the original committee, and began offering the tournaments around the country.

 The TGA was initally supported heavily by Mayfair, but we have always had a policy of running all train games which our members want to play, regardless of manufacturer.
-We are proud to count Mayfair, Rio Grande Games, and Days of Wonder as long-time sponsors of multiple TGA tournaments for more than ten years.
-We are also happy to have sponsorship agreements with Catan Studios, Z-Man Games, R&R Games, and APE Games.
+We are proud to have sponsor agreements with Rio Grande Games, Darwin's Toys, Days of Wonder, Catan Studio, Z-Man Games, Plan B Games, R&R Games, LudiCreations, APE Games, and Nexus Game Fair.